PonyCui/PPEtcHosts/README.md

 # NSEtcHosts

-This NSEtcHosts use anthoer implementation way, thanks for [Mattt Thompson](http://github.com/mattt).
+This NSEtcHosts use another implementation way, thanks for [Mattt Thompson](http://github.com/mattt).

 This NSEtcHosts gives you the whole application host name controls.
 It effects UIWebView/NSURLConnection/NSURLSession etc.